 The directors and officers of the Company are aware of the existence of laws governing accountability of directors and officers for corporate opportunity and requiring disclosure by directors and officers of conflicts of interest and the Company will rely upon such laws in respect of any directors' or officers' conflicts of interest or in respect of any breaches of duty to any of its directors and officers.
 All such conflicts must be disclosed by such directors or officers in accordance with British Columbia corporate law.

-The Company has adopted a Code of Ethics and Business Conduct that applies to all directors, officers, employees and consultants of the Company and its subsidiaries.
+The Company has adopted the Code which applies to all directors, officers, employees and consultants of the Company and its subsidiaries.